 Clyde has always loved to work with wood and designed many of the sets for musicals for the Children’s Choir and along with his crew built a 16 foot whale, a Time Machine, an Ark and a Fiery Furnace.
 For many years he participated in Vacation Bible School, helping the children build their own wood crafts, and he built some of the furniture for the Preschool.

 The family of Mr. Strother would like to thank the caregivers who so lovingly cared for Clyde for over three years: Teresa Knapp, Denise Francis, Gwen Murray and several other special caregivers shared their love and care over the years.
 And much thanks to WVU Medicine Hospice, especially Tammy Cole.

 In keeping with his wishes of helping others through medical research, Mr. Strother has donated his body to the West Virginia University Human Gift Registry.

 A Memorial Service celebrating Clyde’s life will be held on Saturday, November 9, 2019, with Reverend Dr. Ken A. Ramsey presiding.
 Visitation will be from 10:00 AM – 11:00 AM at Bridgeport United Methodist Church at 251 Worthington Drive in Bridgeport.
 In lieu of flowers, the family suggests that memorial contributions be made to the Permanent Fund of the Bridgeport United Methodist Church, or to the WVU Medicine Hospice.
 Condolences may be extended to the family at www.fordfuneralhomes.com.
 The Strother family has entrusted the care and services to the Ford Funeral Home, Allen Chapel, 215 East Main Street, Bridgeport, WV.

-To send flowers to the family of Clyde Strother Sr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Clyde Strother Sr., please visit Tribute Store